Bitunix Review

 - Demo trading account available immediately after registration

-- Copy trading lets you mirror top futures traders
+- Copy trading can mirror selected futures traders

 - KYC processes in 30 minutes to 2 hours